 For a well exposed, sharp headshot photo, follow these steps:

-- Meter for correctly exposed skin by positioning the point on their cheek.
+- Meter for correctly exposed skin by positioning the focus point on their cheek.

 - Depress and hold the auto exposure lock button to lock in exposure.